mhall24/openvpn_casestudy_data/README.md

 - `configs/`
   OpenVPN server and client configuration files used during testing.

-- `report/`
-  LaTeX source (optional) of the paper submitted to arXiv.

 ## 🧪 Experimental Setup

 The tests were conducted using a [Router Model Name] flashed with [OpenWRT/DD-WRT/stock firmware] and an OpenVPN server configured with [encryption method, cipher, etc.].
 Client machines were connected over [Wi-Fi / Ethernet] and used to simulate realistic VPN traffic patterns using `iperf3`, `netperf`, and custom scripts.